tailwindlabs/tailwindcss-forms/README.md

 - `select[multiple]`
 - `textarea`

-**Note that for text inputs, you must add the `type="text"` attribute for these styles to take effect.** This is a necessary trade-off to avoid relying on the overly greedy `input` selector and unintentionally styling elements we don't have solutions for yet, like `input[type="range"]` for example.

 Every element has been normalized/reset in a way that they look pretty great without doing anything to them at all:

 ```html